I'm interested in intellectual property - will I be guaranteed an IP seat during my training contract?

 How does the selection process work - do you do psychometric testing or personality profiling?

 Our selection process is straightforward and primarily interview based with an emphasis on the face to face assessment of individuals.
-All applications forms are reviewed personally by our graduate recruitment team.
+All applications forms are reviewed personally by our trainee recruitment team.
 A selection of applicants are put forward for video interview and then these are reviewed by partners who will select candidates for interview.
 There is a first interview conducted by a partner and a senior associate followed by a tour of the firm with one of the current trainees.
 Candidates for second interview are selected by partners and a further interview is normally held with two partners who are members of our Trainee Committee.
 Candidates will also be asked to undertake a written exercise.

 We don't do psychometric testing or personality profiling - it's not our style.